heroku/heroku-buildpack-python/Readme.md

 This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-python).

-Additional inofrmation can be found at [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).
+Additional information can be found at [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

 ## Usage